Who was murdered teenager Keane Mulready-Woods?

 Keane was expected to take part in this.
 Last year, he smashed the window of home of the mother of a boy who owed a drug debt before throwing a petrol bomb inside.
 Around the same time, he picked up a conviction for possession of a small amount of cannabis.

-By the time Courtney Keane made her plea for information about her brother on Monday, he was likely already dead.
+By the time Courtney Mulready-Woods made her plea for information about her brother on Monday, he was likely already dead.

 Gardaí believe he was lured to a house in the Rathmullen Park area of Drogheda on Sunday evening, where he was murdered and dismembered.